What is canvas fabric?

 The purposes of canvas are wide and varied, from art canvases to furniture.
 It is a diverse textile and many of the original uses of canvas are still being utilized.
 Painting surfaces, sails, tents, shelters and outerwear are still popular uses for canvas.
 Some are given a contemporary twist, for example, deckchair canvas fabric, thanks to its strength, durability and resilience to water.

 Because of its abundant strength, manufacturers use canvas to create anything that requires a tough and robust finish while still retaining a natural and almost traditional look.
-Bags, backpacks, shoes, totes, trampolines and ever coats as well as outwear all benefit from canvas fabric.
+Bags, backpacks, shoes, totes, trampolines and outwear all benefit from canvas fabric.

-Because it is so tightly woven when the material becomes wet, the fibres will swell, filling in any gaps and creating a waterproof canvas fabric.
+Because it is so tightly woven when the material becomes wet, the fibers will swell, filling in any gaps and creating a waterproof canvas fabric.
 Some other notable properties of canvas include:

 - Relatively stiff